Facebook: User profile/personal timeline

 Each registered user on Facebook has a personal profile that shows their posts and content.
 The format of individual user pages was revamped in September 2011 and became known as "Timeline", a chronological feed of a user's stories, including status updates, photos, interactions with apps and events.
 The layout let users add a "cover photo".
 Users were given more privacy settings.
 In 2007, Facebook launched Facebook Pages for brands and celebrities to interact with their fanbases.
-100,000 Pages launched in November.
 In June 2009, Facebook introduced a "Usernames" feature, allowing users to choose a unique nickname used in the URL for their personal profile, for easier sharing.

 In February 2014, Facebook expanded the gender setting, adding a custom input field that allows users to choose from a wide range of gender identities.
 Users can also set which set of gender-specific pronoun should be used in reference to them throughout the site.
 In May 2014, Facebook introduced a feature to allow users to ask for information not disclosed by other users on their profiles.
 If a user does not provide key information, such as location, hometown, or relationship status, other users can use a new "ask" button to send a message asking about that item to the user in a single click.